 Activities – Repeating sentence after the teacher, memorizing a dialogue, asking students to self-correct.

-You can see an interesting and a fun example of the audio-lingual method in a famous movie Love actually.
+You can see an interesting and fun example of the audio-lingual method in a famous movie, Love.

 ‘Designer methods’ – suggestopedia – reimagined as mindfulness